utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 1. Select the **Performance** tab.
 1. Enter the number of **Virtual users**.
 While the test is running, Postman repeatedly runs the collection for each virtual user.
 A higher number of virtual users puts increased load on your API.

-    > The maximum number of virtual users you can use depends on the CPU and memory available on the local system where you are running the performance test.
+    > The maximum number of virtual users you can use depends on the CPU and memory available on the computer where you are running the performance test.

 1. Enter the **Test duration** in minutes.
 1. Select a **Load Profile**.